 Where do our international students and alumni go?

-The answer is everywhere.
-To review the employment choices of recent international graduates, See the HKS Class of 2011 Employment Overview (link to PDF)
+To review the employment choices of recent international graduates, See the Most Recent HKS Employment Report (link to PDF)

 Students who are considering employment in the U.S. should familiarize themselves with the Work Authorization process for F-1 and J-1 visa holders.
 Understanding both the opportunities and limitations of the U.S. job search will guide you in investing your time effectively.
 We encourage you to meet with an Office of Career Advancement (OCA) career coach to discuss challenges and opportunities in the U.S. job search.

 The Harvard International Office (HIO) offers detailed information for visa holders.